 Functional Nutrition (FN) is defined as the analysis of the molecular way in which food affects the human body.
 Functional nutrition aims at addressing the imbalances in the body by restoring function through food, lifestyle and supplement interventions.

 FN transforms dysfunctioning bodily systems into optimal, functional health.
-While Functional Nutrition uses food as medicine, Functional Nutrition is not just about food.
+While Functional Nutrition uses food as medicine, it is not just about food, but overall lifestyle change.
 Instead of prescription of drugs, functional nutrition addresses the root cause of the problem.

 FN does this by asking vital questions such as, “Why do you have the problem in the first place?” and “Why has this function been lost?”